roman-barman/leetcode/README.md

 36. Maximum Average Subarray I
 37. Maximum Number of Vowels in a Substring of Given Length
 38. Max Consecutive Ones III
+39. Longest Subarray of 1's After Deleting One Element